Directionally Dysfunctional: Which Way Should We Go?

 Since the portion of our brain that controls our sense of humor is alive and active in this head of mine, I do understand why my ease in getting lost, is quite funny to my family and friends.
 I laugh right along with them.

 I do not intend for this to be a lesson in anatomy or biology 101.
-See that diagram of the human brain divided into segments, to your right?
+See that diagram below, of the human brain divided into segments?
 We are not going there.

 Should your curiosity get the best of you, you can google yourself silly, to learn just how the brain directs us to find our way, to and from various locations.
 You may go in search of our human GPS, nestled somewhere within our gigantic brain.